apollographql/apollo-ios/docs/source/tutorial/tutorial-create-project.md

 ---
-title: "Step 1: Create your project"
+title: "1.
+Create your project"
 ---

 In this step, you'll add the Apollo iOS SDK to a new project.